-Oliver Baumann is a Professor with special responsibility at the Strategic Organization
+Oliver Baumann is a Professor with special responsibilities at the Strategic Organization

-His work has appeared in Organization Science and the Strategic Management Journal, among others.
+His research has been published in Administrative Science Quarterly, Advances in Strategic Management, Journal of Management, Organization Science, and the Strategic Management Journal, among others.

-Oliver received a Ph.D. in Business Economics from LMU Munich, a Diplom-Wirtschaftsingenieur (M.Sc. in Business Engineering) from the Karlsruhe Institute of Technology, and an M.S. in Engineering Management from Portland State University.
+Oliver received a PhD in Business Economics from LMU Munich, an MS in Industrial Engineering from the University of Karlsruhe, and an MS in Engineering Management from Portland State University.
 Prior to joining the University of Southern Denmark, he was a visiting scholar at the Wharton School, University of Pennsylvania, and an Assistant Professor at LMU Munich.

 University of Southern Denmark